michaelmendoza/kairos2020-silva-green-mendoza/README.md

 What frameworks were used?
 - Built from stratch using ReactJS, D3, and SASS
+- Static Page generation supported using Gatbsby
+- Supports Create-React-App for development and production

 ## Hosting App with Production Build

+Static Page Generation:
+If static page generation is used then the application can be served starting from: public/index using a server like the one provided in server-public.js

+Create-React-App
-If a build directory exists make sure to make sure to serve the file located here: build/index.html using a server like the one provided in server.js
+If create-react-app was used for production then the application can be served starting from: build/index using a server like the one provided in server-build.js

 ## Build Instructions